 That makes total sense!
 They would no longer have that security blanket of a cost ceiling.

-No one wants to suddenly be hit by an unexpected bill, because they haven’t accounted for something, or there has been a mission creep that turned out to be expensive when the bill comes in.
+No one wants to suddenly be hit by an unexpected bill because they haven’t accounted for something, or there has been a mission creep that turned out to be expensive when the bill comes in.
 It’s an uncomfortable conversation for someone to have with the business stakeholders.

 But what if you had to restore a larger amount of data over that Internet connection?

-There are solutions on the market that can redirect a user who’s trying to access a locally corrupted or infected file to the non-corrupted ‘good’ version in public cloud, without having to copy it back on-premises.
-That sounds like a pretty good solution, but the degree of vendor lock-in that you would be subjected to, would put many people off.
+There are solutions on the market that can redirect a user trying to access a locally corrupted or infected file to the non-corrupted ‘good’ version in the public cloud, without having to copy it back on-premises.
+That sounds like a good solution, but the degree of vendor lock-in you would be subjected to, would put many people off.
 If you decided to stop using their gateway to the cloud, you wouldn’t have access to your cloud-hosted files.
 You have business continuity, but how long is it still going to take to repair your on-site file server?